katmolony/weather-top-v2/README.md

 The Release 1 package included:

 - Reading: Wind Direction
-- Station: Wind compase, wind chill
+- Station: Wind compass, wind chill
 - Member: None
 - Features: The ability to add a new station, and a new reading for a station This Release 2 package included: